gksander/sg-gui/README.md

 ## TODO:

+- [ ] Need to show active project somewhere (maybe footer?)
+- [ ] Fix up header padding etc now that we don't have desktop chrome
 - [ ] Perf improvements:
-  - [ ] Some sort of inf scroll, if there are thousands of results, need to be able to handle that.
+  - [ ] Some sort of inf scroll? if there are thousands of results, need to be able to handle that.
-- [ ] Ellispis if in thousands for line number
+- [ ] Ellispses if in thousands for line number
 - [ ] Error handling for when sg scan fails
 - [ ] Need to do replacements based on offsets not the text itself
+- [ ] Proper release workflow
+- [ ] Loading state when scan is running
+- [ ] Something is up with glob, using '*' really wonks stuff... don't use that as a default.
+- [ ] Kill process/browser window if the other close

 ## FUTURE IMPROVEMENTS